-He stops pushing the remote channel select button when he notices two naked women, wearing only red pumps kissing each other, which momentarily diverts his attention.
-Roscoe then says to himself, “maybe I should have a hooker sent up, maybe a red head for a change?”
-But Roscoe’s mind reverts to the subject at hand, Hired Assassins and the glamorous lifestyle the public seems to think they lead.
-“You call this glamorous?” he says out loud, in a hushed tone, as he looks around his hotel room, the exact hotel room he’s seen in the many cities Roscoe has been dispatched to eliminate other people’s problems.
+He stops pushing the remote channel select button when he notices two naked women, wearing only red pumps kissing each other.
+This momentarily diverts his attention.
+Roscoe then says to himself, “Maybe I should have a hooker sent up, maybe a red head for a change?”
+But Roscoe’s mind reverts to the subject at hand: Hired Assassins and the glamorous lifestyle the public seems to think they lead.
+“You call this glamorous?” he says out loud, as he looks around the hotel room.
+The exact hotel room he’s seen in the many cities Roscoe has been dispatched to eliminate other people’s problems.

 Roscoe is a journeyman in the world of Hired Assassins.
-He has been doing this for the past 35 years and, if he must say so himself, he is pretty good at it.
-Roscoe adjusts his pillows, and what appears to be a cable TV repair man enters on screen with the two naked women with red pumps.
+He has been doing this for the past 35 years.
+If he must say so himself, he is pretty good at it.
+Roscoe adjusts his pillows to continue watching the TV.
+What appears to be a cable TV repair man enters on screen with the two naked women.
 He turns up the volume and reflects on how times have changed in this business.

-The infringement on his privacy with omnipresent surveillance video cameras, the practically universal substitution of credit cards for cash, the cell phones, the bar codes to detect forged documents and all the other high tech innovations have sure made this job more complicated and dangerous.
+The infringement on his privacy with omnipresent surveillance video cameras, along with the practically universal substitution of credit cards for cash, and cell phones make his job a bit more dangerous.
+The bar codes to detect forged documents and all the other high tech innovations have sure made this job more complicated.

-Roscoe longs for the old days when he made his first “hit”; breeze in, pay cash, no picture id, no surveillance video cameras, only pay phones, no questions asked, two in the back of the head, bada bing bada boom, gone before the body is cold.
+Roscoe longs for the old days when he made his first “hit”.
+Breeze in, pay cash, no picture id, no surveillance video cameras, only pay phones.
+No questions asked, two in the back of the head, bada bing bada boom.
+You're gone before the body is cold.

-Oh well, with the realization that change is a constant, as in most businesses one must keep up with the times if one wants to continue to work.
+Oh well, he now lives with the realization that change is a constant.
+As in most businesses one must keep up with the times if one wants to continue to work.

-Now the cable TV guy gets into it with both of the naked women in red pumps; “Maybe I should order up two pros, a red head and a blonde?”
-But being the professional that he is, he knows work comes first and starts to decide how best to accomplish this latest mission.
-“I didn’t come all the way out to Wisconsin just to bend my Johnson”, he laughs to himself.
+Now the cable TV guy gets into it with both of the naked women.
+“Maybe I should order up two pros, a red head and a blonde?”
+But being the professional that he is, he knows work comes first.
+He starts to decide how best to accomplish this latest mission.
+“I didn’t come all the way out to Wisconsin just to bend my Johnson," he laughs to himself.

-Roscoe gets up from the bed, turns off the television, sits at the desk and turns on the lamp.
+Roscoe gets up from the bed, turns off the television and sits at the desk.
+He turns on the lamp.
 The little black book which contains all the information given to him, as well as the information he has gathered by observing his “package” is ready for review.
-Of course, it is all encrypted into a verbiage and syntax only known to Roscoe and will be totally destroyed prior to any action.
+Of course, it is all encrypted into a verbiage and syntax only known to Roscoe.
+It will be totally destroyed prior to any action.

-So this guy whose going to get clipped by Roscoe pisses off this other guy, (for reasons that are of no concern to Roscoe) this other guy is a “business acquaintance” of Roscoe’s guy.
-Roscoe’s guy assures this other guy (who is nervous) that his guy (Roscoe) is a total professional and “you got nothing to worry about”.
-The only wrinkle in the plan is that the pissed off guy ordering the hit wants the guy who’s getting clipped to “suffer”.
+So this guy whose going to get clipped by Roscoe pissed off this other guy, (for reasons that are of no concern to Roscoe.)
+This other guy is a “business acquaintance” of Roscoe’s guy.
+Roscoe’s guy assures this other guy (who is nervous) that his guy (Roscoe) is a total professional.
+“You got nothing to worry about”.
+The only wrinkle in the plan is that the pissed off guy ordering the hit wants the guy who’s getting clipped to “suffer."

-Of course, this means an enhanced monetary compensation, which the pissed off guy was more than happy to add to the total when Roscoe’s guy said no problem to the description of how the pissed off guy wants the clipped guy to suffer.
+Of course, this means an enhanced monetary compensation.
+The pissed off guy was more than happy to add to the total when Roscoe’s guy said no problem.
+The description of how the pissed off guy wants the clipped guy to suffer is quite specific.
 Got all that?
 Not for nothing, that’s the lingo of the badda, the bing and the boom.

-One would think that Roscoe would welcome the opportunity to increase his compensation, but nowadays he just sees these enhanced techniques as unnecessary, a bit more risky and messy.
-Anyway, Roscoe was getting sick of blood and guts, but not because of any queasiness, it was just getting too messy.
-Roscoe believes in quality work and customer satisfaction, and Roscoe’s guy is the source of good paying gigs, so Roscoe will do what he has to do.
+One would think that Roscoe would welcome the opportunity to increase his compensation.
+But nowadays he just sees these enhanced techniques as unnecessary, a bit more risky and messy.
+Anyway, Roscoe was getting sick of blood and guts.
+Not because of any queasiness, it was just all getting too messy.
+Roscoe believes in quality work and customer satisfaction.
+Roscoe’s guy is the source of good paying gigs, so Roscoe will do what he has to do.

-The guy who was going to get clipped was named Osgood; Osgood LaRue.
-It was quite a simple dispatch even with the enhancements; which involved a Tiger Woods golf club, an extremely sharp straight razor, and of course, a gun.
+The guy who is going to get clipped was named Osgood, Osgood LaRue.
+It was quite a simple dispatch even with the enhancements.
+They involved a Tiger Woods golf club, an extremely sharp straight razor, and of course, a gun.

 Isolating Osgood LaRue was no problem.
 Like most, he was predictable.
-The enhanced techniques started with the removal of Osgood LaRue’s manhood while he was still alive, relocating it to his mouth.
-(Roscoe remembered: Been there: 1969 South Viet Nam/Done that: South Vietnamese double agent) Then, while Osgood LaRue was still alive, (as seen in The Soprano’s) the Tiger Woods golf club was inserted, deeply and without the aid of lubrication, into Osgood LaRue’s anal cavity (oh, that’s something new).
-Roscoe was then to tell Osgood LaRue the identity of the individual who ordered this anatomical relocation and the Tiger Woods anal insertion, minus the lubrication, before putting two in the back of his head (oh the drama!).
+The enhanced techniques started with the removal of Osgood LaRue’s manhood while he was still alive.
+It then was relocated it to his mouth.
+(Roscoe remembered: Been there: 1969 South Viet Nam/Done that: South Vietnamese double agent.)
+Then, while Osgood LaRue was still alive, (as seen in The Soprano’s) the Tiger Woods golf club was inserted, deeply and without the aid of lubrication, into Osgood LaRue’s anal cavity (oh, that’s something new.)
+Roscoe was then to tell Osgood LaRue the identity of the individual who ordered this anatomical relocation and the Tiger Woods anal insertion, minus the lubrication.
+This information would be released before putting two in the back of Osgood's head (oh the drama!)

 The recon on Osgood LaRue was perfect as was the timing.
-The last thing Osgood LaRue heard, if he could concentrate with all that pain going on, was the whispered observation of Osgood LaRue’s assassin ;”You really must have done something to pissed that guy off!”
+The last thing Osgood LaRue heard, if he could concentrate with all that pain, was the whispered observation of Osgood LaRue’s assassin :”You really must have done something to pissed that guy off!”